abdulqadir100/Donor-Prediction/README.md

 # Donor-Prediction
-The aim of this project is to derive actionable insight to support a client who is a national charitable organization.
+The aim of this project is to derive actionable insight to support our client who is a national charitable organization.
 Our client seeks to use the results of a previous postcard mail solicitation for donations to improve outcome in the next campaign and also determine which of the individuals in their mailing database have characteristics similar to the most profitable donors.
 By soliciting only these